 “We need to be measuring traits crucial to the rancher’s profitability and get away from the hype and glitter that’s entered the industry in the last 10 years.”

-The McDonnell family, owners and founders of Midland Bull Test, have introduced a new technology that will allow the industry for the first time ever to analyze the feed efficiency of individual live animals.
+The McDonnell family, founders of Midland Bull Test, have introduced a new technology that, for the first time ever, will allow the industry to analyze the feed efficiency of individual live animals.
 “The McDonnells are bringing to bull testing this idea of finding bulls that have improved feed conversions by implementing a new tool dubbed GrowSafe,” says John Paterson, Extension Beef Specialist for Montana State University.
 “This test could lead to vast improvements in the forage and feed efficiency of cattle – because now we will be able to identify individual animals with greater feed efficiency and propagate those genetics across the country.”

 “Measuring Residual Feed Intake (RFI) is more than a simple conversion of requiring eight pounds of feed to produce one pound of gain.
 It is the difference between the actual feed intake of the animal and the expected feed intake,” Paterson says.